dhixraj/gRodon-pipeline/README.md

 # Prelimemary Checklist - Before you begin
 ### There are a few essentials you need before you can run this pipeline:
-1. Ensure that you have processed your data through the dada2pipeline (https://github.com/ErnakovichLab/dada2_ernakovichlab).
+1. Ensure that you have processed your data through the [dada2pipeline](https://github.com/ErnakovichLab/dada2_ernakovichlab).
 This will produce a repset.fasta file (in the 03_tabletax folder).
 2. Ensure that you know your desired BLAST settings as this can vary per project.
 I will talk about this more during the BLAST step.
-3. Familiarize yourself with how Prokka works (https://github.com/tseemann/prokka).
+3. Familiarize yourself with how [Prokka works](https://github.com/tseemann/prokka).
-4. And finally, familiarize yourself with how gRodon works (https://github.com/jlw-ecoevo/gRodon2).
+4. And finally, familiarize yourself with how [gRodon works](https://github.com/jlw-ecoevo/gRodon2).

 ### NOTE: There is a newer program developed by JL called Phydon.
 Look into it.